-One of the most powerful sales tactics is the sales takeaway.
-This refers to the sales tactic where you actually take away what you are trying to sell to either motivate the prospect to move forward or to fully disqualify the prospect and move on.
-But while this is a great sales tactic to use, it is critical to use it only at certain times and we explain exactly when to use it in this sales training video.
+One of the most potent sales tactics is the sales takeaway.
+This refers to the sales tactic of taking away what you are trying to sell to either motivate the prospect to move forward or fully disqualify them and move on.
+While this is a great sales tactic, it is critical to use it only at specific times, and we explain exactly when in this sales training video.

 Don’t Takeaway When the Prospect is Communicating Interest

-In order to have clarity around when to perform a sales takeaway, it can help to look at when not to.
-There are some very clear moments where it does not make sense and one of those is when the prospect is showing or expressing interest.
+To clarify when to perform a sales takeaway, it helps to consider when not to.
+There are some obvious moments where it does not make sense, and one of those is when the prospect is showing or expressing interest.

-If the prospect is asking questions, sharing information, calling you, or taking your calls and meetings, then it would not make sense to take away what you are trying to sell.
+If the prospect is asking questions, sharing information, calling you, or taking your calls and meetings, it would not make sense to remove what you are trying to sell.
 Just go with the momentum and move forward until things slow down or stall out.

 Don’t Takeaway When the Prospect is Communicating a Lack of Interest